ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 - L 13.1: The [memory model](memory-model.md) of LambdaFun, version LamMem.

+- L 13.2 and 14.1: Working on Assignment 3 in class.

-### Coming up next
+## Coming up next

-- Deadline for Part 2 of the report Nov 28.

-- Thanksgiving break

-- L 13.1: The memory model of LambdaFun.

-- Week 13, 14: TBA.
+- Week 14.2: TBA.
 Possible topics include: Monads, Polymorphism, Typeinference, Mathematics as a Programming Language, ... let me know if you have particular interests ...

 - Deadline for Part 3 of the report.